 Learning from the Icelandic experience

-Exploring the Westfjords, Reykjavík, and Landmannalaugar
+Exploring the Westfjords, Reykjavík, and Iceland’s Highlands

-The program is based in the Westfjords region where students will study at the University Centre of the Westfjords and experience life in the tight-knit community of Ísafjörður amid dramatic fjords and mountains.
+The program is based in the Westfjords region where students study at the University Centre of the Westfjords and experience life in the tight-knit community of Ísafjörður amid dramatic fjords and mountains.